eneubauer2022/MechaCar_Statistical_Analysis/README.md

 T. Test of Lot 3.
 There was a statistical difference because the p-value was less than 0.05.

 ![this is an image](https://github.com/eneubauer2022/MechaCar_Statistical_Analysis/blob/main/lot3.png)

+## Study Design: MechaCar vs Competition

+**- What metric or metrics are you going to test?**
+  - Overall Safety rating.
+We will compare how the safety ratings of MechaCar's prototypes will compare against the competition.
+We will need to put each of the vehicles into a "category" bucket based on a letter grade to indicate their overall safety (A, B, C, D, etc.)
+  - Vehicle maintenance.
+We will also compare how often a car is seen for maintenance.
+We can bucket these maintenance visits into time frames (monthly check-up, 3-month checkup, 6-month check-up, 1-year check-up, 2-year-checkup)
+  - Vehicle resale value - we also want to understand if either of the above factors have an impact on the resale value of the vehicle when it is resold as a used card.

+** - What is the null hypothesis or alternative hypothesis?**

+Null Hypothesis: Safety ratings and regular vehicle maintenance have no impact on resale value.

+Alternative Hypothesis: A higher safety rating and monthly vehicle maintenance can increase the resale value of a car by almost 50%.

+What statistical test would you use to test the hypothesis?
+And why?

+Chi-squared Test - "Is there a difference in categorical frequencies between groups?"

+What data is needed to run the statistical test?

+- We will need to know the safety ratings of each of the vehicles for MechaCar and their competitors.

+- We will need to know how often vehicles are taken in for regular maintenance and the time frame from the last time they received maintenance.

+- We will need to know how much the vehicle was resold for.